YanrongWu/GITHUB_ID-PHBS_MLF_2019/Final Group Project/README.md

   ![US_Business_Cycle](https://github.com/YanrongWu/YanrongWu-PHBS_MLF_2019/blob/master/Final%20Group%20Project/Figures/US_Business_Cycle.png)

   According to the table, we can define the period between the peak and through of an cycle as recession interval.
-For example, the ***December 1969*** is a peak of an cycle and ***February 1970*** is the through of the same cycle.
-As a result, we can define the ***December 1969 to February 1970*** as an recession.
+For example, the ***December 1969*** is a peak of an cycle and ***November 1970*** is the through of the same cycle.
+As a result, we can define the ***December 1969 to November 1970*** as an recession.

-  Our process model of the fact is class all the date between an recession as 1 and 0 for others, which means that all ***y*** during the interval like ***December 1969 to February 1970*** is 1 and the others is 0
+  Our process model of the fact is class all the date between an recession as 1 and 0 for others, which means that all ***y*** during the interval like ***December 1969 to November 1970*** is 1 and the others is 0

 - Other Definition Recession Index